 Thus, simple assumptions about the non-uniformities at the start of the Hot Big Bang seem to be right, more or less.
 This lends support to the hypothesis of cosmic inflation, which can produce simple non-uniformities.
 But it’s not convincing, because one can imagine simple non-uniformities arising in some other way.
 There is at least one alternative — the ekpyrotic universe — that is also largely consistent with this data, and there might have been others that no one has thought of.
 Meanwhile, there were many qualitatively different forms that cosmic inflation might take, some of which could have been consistent with universes quite different from those with a simple Big Bang.
 For example, the data has been consistent with universes that, at temperatures a bit higher than reached in the yellow zone in the figure, have more spatial dimensions than the three we’re used to.
 So the number of possible options in the orange zone has been very large, and the degree of speculation involved has been very high.

-This may have changed with BICEP2s new measurement, which gives powerful new evidence for cosmic inflation through inflation’s generation of gravitational waves… assuming the measurement itself, and the interpretation of the measurement, both hold up over time.
-Since a measurable amount of gravitational waves can only be produced, as far as we know, if a period of inflation occurred and was driven by a very large amount of “dark `energy’ “, BICEP2′s result may rule out all known alternatives to inflation, and significantly narrow down the options for how inflation may have occurred, excluding many of the more radical options as well as many simple ones.
+may have changed with BICEP2s new measurement, which gives unfortunately did not give powerful new evidence for cosmic inflation through inflation’s generation of gravitational waves… assuming the measurement itself, and the interpretation of the measurement, both hold up over time.
+[The interpretation did not.]
+Since a measurable amount of gravitational waves can only be produced, as far as we know, if a period of inflation occurred and was driven by a very large amount of “dark `energy’ “, BICEP2’s result may rule out all known alternatives to inflation, and significantly narrow down the options for how inflation may have occurred, excluding many of the more radical options as well as many simple ones.
 As such, it may increase confidence in the inflation hypothesis to change the color of the orange zone to yellow, or even, as more measurements come in and become more precise, to green.
+[But it did not.]

 The Red Zone: Scientific Guesswork